Below is a healthy list of common questions we've been asked over the years. Please click on any question to view its answer!

 For projects with multiple recipients, recipients requiring security clearances, or recipients in Maryland or Washington DC, we offer delivery services from one of several trusted 3rd party courier services.
 Like our shipping options, courier charges will apply.

 And of course, you’re always welcome to pick up your project from our office in Fairfax, VA.
 Our office is open for pickups Monday thru Friday from 8 AM to 5 PM.
 If you chat with us in advance, we can even coordinate after-hours or weekend pickups!

-We operate industry-leading equipment from Konica-Minolta, Presstek, Xante, Epson, Duplo, Baum, Graphic Whizard, Akiles, and all sorts of other awesome companies.
+We operate industry-leading equipment from Konica-Minolta, Presstek, Epson, Duplo, Baum, Heidelberg, Challenge, Graphic Whizard, Intec, Akiles, and all sorts of other awesome companies.
 A quick-reference equipment and capabilities list is available upon request, but we put more emphasis on our operators than our equipment. :)

 We try to stay as neutral as possible when printing anything involving political or controversial topics.
 However, we reserve the right to decline work that is deemed inappropriate by our staff.
 This includes non-constructive criticism toward a subject; defamation of character; bigotry or similar intolerance toward a person or people; or any subject that may incite violence, hate, oppression, or persecution.

 Most of your project’s cost is based around the production side of its journey.
 Factors to be mindful of include:

 For most in-house goods: typically, no. However, because of the setup processes involved with the machinery around our shop, certain projects may be more cost-effective per-unit to produce at a slightly higher quantity.
 For example, there is rarely much difference in cost between 1 and 5 perfect bound books, or 100 and 250 business cards, or 10 and 20 flyers.